YerkoBizerko/Music-application/README.md

 - Album cover art displayed based on the currently playing track
 - Uploaded songs remain permanently uploaded per user
 - Song titles display based on the currently playing track
-- Fully functional forgotten password section
+- Functional forgotten password section
+- Database hosting for functional app deployment.
+Deployed version currently does not opperate without a dedicated server/database host
 - Allow users to delete their account (COMPLETED)

 # ✍️ **Relevant documentation**
 1. Link to original Draw.io wireframe NOTE: These designs were to get the initial design rolling, the contents of the launched version are mostly trial & error.
 Also used to demonstrate experience with wireframe production.

   ![Sanctuary of Sound Wireframe](https://github.com/user-attachments/assets/f70185b0-7166-44b2-8bf3-e3ff8ad3ad9d)

-3. Link to download and use Sanctuary of Sound: